xvik/yaml-updater/README.md

 updates.

 Comments preserved using custom (simple) yaml parser.
-[Snakeyaml](https://bitbucket.org/asomov/snakeyaml/wiki/Documentation) parser used for source files validation and, comments parser self-validation (compares parse trees) and result validation.
+[Snakeyaml](https://bitbucket.org/asomov/snakeyaml/wiki/Documentation) parser used for source files validation, comments parser self-validation (compares parse trees) and result validation.

-Merged file is guaranteed to be correct (due to complete validation).
+Due to complete validation, merged file correctness is guaranteed.

 Supports:

 * Multiline values (all [syntax variations](https://yaml-multiline.info))
-* Reformatting (changed paddings in new config)
+* Reformatting (changed paddings in new config in both directions)
 * Properties reordering according to new config
 * Variables replacement in new config before merge (environment-specific config adoption)
-* Current values remove (deprecated or replacing)
+* Current values remove (e.g. deprecated values or for value replacement)
 * Object list items update (lists not merged, but new properties could be added to list items)
 * Backup current configuration